harcokuppens/clean-classic-helloworld/resources/CleanIDE-wine-app-MacOS/README.md

       ~/CleanIDE_Projects/MyProject

 ## Limitations

 - The binaries build are Windows binaries, and must als be run using wine.
 However you can run the build binaries within the Clean app, or when you install the commandline version of Clean for MacOS you can build binaries which work directly on MacOS.

+- Wine is not perfect.
+Some Windows API's are not good implemented.
+For example the project `examples/PlatformExamples/IPLookup.prj` builds in the CleanIDE and runs, but does print the empty string.
+When you install the MacOS version of Clean and build it with the commandline using `cpm` then it works fine!

 - the MacOS application always launches a new Clean IDE instance.